ALMAZakaria/SchoolManagementSystem/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

--the Create a new project with the following commande (open vscode go to terminale->new terminale):
+-To Create a new project with the following commande (open vscode go to terminale->new terminale):

 		  composer global require laravel/installer
 		  laravel new example-app